ecodynlab/GALUP/Modules/README.md

 ## Assignment Submission

-At the top of the page, there is an option to create an issue.
+At the top of the page, there is an option for issues.
+Click that and create a new issue to submit your assignment.

+Put your name and the assignment number as the title of the issue and attach any documents needed for submission.